• Skip to primary navigation

 Front view of two glasses of chocolate peanut butter smoothie.

 This is, hands down, the best healthy chocolate peanut butter smoothie recipe.
-I drink one every day (no I'm not exaggerating) alongside my favorite healthy breakfast bars, and have for almost a decade!
+I drink one every day (no I’m not exaggerating) alongside my favorite peanut butter banana baked oatmeal or cottage cheese pancakes!

 If you've been around here for a while, it's no surprise that my favorite smoothie tastes like a peanut butter cup.
 In my humble opinion, there is no greater flavor combination than chocolate and peanut butter.